healthbadge/episimmer/docs/userguide/diseasemodel.rst

 .. code-block:: python
     :linenos:

-    # The two functions event_contribute_fn and event_recieve_fn together control the spread of infection
+    # The two functions event_contribute_fn and event_receive_fn together control the spread of infection

     # This function states the amount an agent contributes to ambient infection in the region
     # note that only infected agents contibute to the ambient infection